Free Initial Assessment

 Family Court Representation

-If you need to go to court for a decision on a family matter, our solicitors will make sure you have the best legal representation.
+If you need to go to court for a decision on a family matter, our experienced family law solicitors will ensure that you have the best legal representation.
 We have extensive knowledge and experience in all areas of family law, including arrangements for children, divorce, separation and finances, and domestic abuse.

 Call us 0808 304 7471

 The Family Court deals with legal issues arising from family relationships.
 When cases reach court, they are managed by magistrates and judges who are specifically trained in family law.
-Hearings can feel informal with everybody sitting around a table together.
-The aim is to keep matters calm and non-confrontational.
+Hearings can have an informal atmosphere, with everyone seated around a table.
+The goal is to maintain a calm and non-confrontational environment.

 With family disputes, parties are encouraged to resolve issues outside court whenever possible.
 This is usually with the support of a family solicitor or a mediator.

-It is thought that when parties reach an agreement themselves, they are more likely to stick to it.
+It is believed that when parties reach an agreement themselves, they are more likely to stick to it.
 Negotiation and mediation often continue alongside family court proceedings.

 Get in touch